slvtrs/illegiblizer/README.md

 ## What is it

-A Chrome extension that quietly scrambles your search and browsing history by continuously searching random topics in the background and burrying your real behavior in a sea of noise.
+A Chrome extension that quietly scrambles your search and browsing history by continuously searching random topics in the background and burying your real behavior in a sea of noise.

 When active, it opens tabs across your enabled platforms every ~60 seconds, browses like a human (scrolling, clicking into results, watching videos), then closes them silently.